TIY-Durham/2015-FALL-FEE/10--For-A-Few-Dollars-More/README.md

 #### View Mode Switch

 Just when you thought you'd escaped View Mode Switch.
 Mua ha ha!
-You'll never get away.
+You'll never get away...
+Seriously, there's [a whole website devoted to this kind of stuff](http://csszengarden.com).

-Tonight, you're going to do all the View Mode Switch yak-shaving.
-If you haven't already, you need to delete the linked `.css` from your `index.html`.
-Then, create your own css file named `styles.css`.
-Then update the `index.html` to link to your new `styles.css`.
-Commit the deletions and your new file.
+Tonight, the yak-shaving.
+Tomorrow, the world!
+If you haven't already, you need to delete the linked CSS files from your `index.html`.
+Create your own css file named `styles.css` and update `index.html` to link to your new `styles.css`.
+Commit all of that.

 Now, it's time to get Skitching!
 Take one full-page screen shot with [our first tool](http://mrcoles.com/full-page-screen-capture-chrome-extension/).
 Put that into your `ViewModeSwitch/` folder as a file named `full-page.png` and `git add` and `git commit` it.
 Then open it in [Skitch](https://evernote.com/skitch/) and mark up the relevant parts.
 Focus on styles that appear to alter the text, colors, borders, indentation, and general layout.
-Export pieces regularly and save them into your project, too.
+Export _pieces_ regularly and save them into your project, too.

+And that's it!
+Really!
+Oh, wait...

+##### BEAST MODE

+Then there's BEAST MODE.
+I bet you can guess what to do here, but let's lay it out anyway...
+Get it?
+Layout?

+Start documenting the _actual CSS_ you need for _just the grid / list section_ of the layout _at the "desktop" view_.
+We're talking real live CSS selectors and properties, here.
+Put them in extended comments in `styles.css` so that you're not tripping over the funky CSS syntax yet.
+That will come later.
+Focus on the selectors you'll need and the properties to control the _layout_ of the design.
+Some of the `font-*` properties might help.